Cylinder head background

 It's probably worth mentioning the camshafts briefly since, after all, they are an important component.
 The cams, like the heads, were not unique to the Terminator, but were also brought over from Lincoln.
 For the exhaust, they originated out of the 2000-2002 FWD Continental program, and were from the 2003-2004 5.4L Navigator on the intake side.
 In addition to use on the Terminator (and vehicles that use the same heads), they were also even carried over to the Shelby GT-500's from 2007-2012.

-As far as the specifications are concerned, I have seen plenty of different information out there, but according to Ford, lift on all is 10mm (0.3937") at the valve and 5.54mm (0.218") on the lobes.
-Duration @ 0.050" has been documented between 185° and 195°, with intake being at the low end of that range, and exhaust at the high end (those numbers sometimes vary by a degree here and there).
+As far as the specifications are concerned, Ford states lift on all is 10mm (0.3937") at the valve and 5.54mm (0.218") on the lobes.
+Duration @ 0.050" is right around 185° for the intake and 195° on the exhaust side, but those numbers sometimes vary by a degree here and there.
 As for lobe centerline, 114° seems to be commonly agreed upon.
 In addition, the cams raise intake valves with a 37mm diameter, and exhaust valves that are 30mm.
-The engineering numbers on them have varied slightly over the years, but the chart below has the final part numbers for general reference.
+The engineering numbers on them have varied slightly over the years, but the chart below also has the final part numbers for general reference.

-In 1996, the DOHC 4.6 Mustang engines were built using the aluminum Teksid block (cast in Turin, Italy) that was derived from the '93- '98 Lincoln Mk-VIII program.
+Going back to 1996, the DOHC 4.6 Mustang engines were built using the Italian-cast Teksid aluminum block that was derived from the '93- '98 Lincoln Mk-VIII program.
 This block stayed in service until 1999 when Ford eliminated the main cap jack-screws, which gave it a new casting number (seen above the oil pan rail on the left side of the block).
 Below are two pictures of those casting numbers, the left being the '96-'98 "F6LE" block - with a jack-screw visible - and the right showing the '99 "XR3E" block.
 The Teksid blocks are also easily identified by the squared pattern in the intake valley.

-Note: The earliest Mk-VIII blocks were "F2LE..." castings, which would be indicative of early-90's production.
-I've never seen one in person, but from my research, they come up occasionally and have been used without issue.
-Additionally, there were FWD Continental Teksid blocks that I believe had "F50E..." casting numbers, but are unusable in RWD applications.
+Note: The first Mk-VIII blocks were "F2LE..." castings, which date to the early-90's.
+They are perfectly viable for use, and are also identifiable by their unique "oval dish" in the intake valley.
+Additionally, there were FWD Continental Teksid blocks that had "F50E..." or even "F60E..." casting numbers, but are unusable in RWD applications.

 In 2001, Ford made another switch to the aluminum blocks and began producing them at the Windsor engine plant, hence them being referred to as the "WAP" block, for Windsor Assembly Plant.
 These blocks are easily identified by the "W" stamp above the casting number (which is on the right side now), as seen in the picture below, and to the left.
 In contrast to the "waffle" pattern in the valley of the Teksid blocks, the WAP had a diamond pattern.
 This block was also used in, among other applications, the 2003 & 2004 Mustang Mach 1 and Lincoln Aviator, carrying Ford part number 3L2Z-6010-AA (casting number beginning with "1L2E").
 Even with the switch in 2001, some Cobra owners have reported finding a Teksid block in their car - most likely due to a purge of current stock - a nice score!

 The latest offering in aluminum was the Ford Racing Aluminator which used, believe it or not, the block from the 2005-2010 3-valve Mustang GT.
 This block was coincidentally also cast in Windsor, Ontario, but this time by a company called Nemak.
 This new block can be distinguished by its revised casting number (beginning with "3L2E") as well as the Nemak logo, shown above, and to the right.
 It also has the diamond pattern in the intake valley, but don't let that confuse you - it's not just a "WAP".
-According to the official blurb from Ford Racing, this is one stout block that will rival any previous offering in aluminum:
+According to the Ford Racing official blurb, this is one stout block that will rival any previous offering in aluminum (with my emphasis added):

 At one point, this block could be purchased through Ford Racing in several different configurations, or bare as M-6010-A46SC, but they have been discontinued.
 Not to worry though, you can still buy it directly from Ford, p/n 8R3Z-6010-A - at a retail price of around $2500.00.
 Along with use by FRPP, the new block also became the service replacement for all years of 4.6 aluminum blocks prior to 2005.